 To see LMAs that are in force across the state:

-- In the Land Parcels panel, click the SAILIS link to navigate to the full record of the LMA which can be accessed for a fee
+- the Land Management Agreements panel also includes a direct link to the full agreement in SAILIS which can be accessed for a fee.

 Scrolling your mouse wheel will zoom and left click drag will pan the map